-Figure X.3-1: Process transaction between workflow actors
+Figure X.3-1: Process transaction between Workflow Participants

 X.3.1 Use Cases

+Mr. Rossi has a terrible head-ache and goes to his GP Dr. Smith to have a consultation.
+Dr. Smith analyzes the clinical history of the patient and sees that this is a frequent symptom for Mr. Rossi.
+Dr. Smith cannot understand the reason for this health problem, so decides to refer his patient to another specialist.
+Mr. Rossi choses Dr. Bianchi as the specialist to perform the consultation and schedules a visit.
+On the day of the visit, Dr. Bianchi studies the reports that have been sent with the eReferral by Dr. Smith, performs the visit and produces a Report for the GP.
+Mr. Rossi returns to Dr. Smith’s office, who analyzes the report and decides to prescribe a drug for the patient.

 In this section we present the detailed use-case of reference.
 In the first part of this section (subsection X.3.1.1) we present the detailed chronological sequence of steps involved in the simplest process flow, without failing situations or scheduling cancellation.
 In the second one (subsection X.3.1.2) we present potential exception situations and the scheduling cancellation phase.

 X.3.1.1 Basic process flow